isaaclehigh/CIS352Final/discussion.md

 commented out underneath the current match case).
 The file with this code is called q5_1.ifa.

+It was also realized when testing the included .ifa files that if statements were not functioning.
+The code found in q5_2.ifa is (if 1 (print 1) (print 2)) and it should print 1 since any non-zero number is considered true in this code.
+However, when run, the code outputs 2.
+This indicates that somewhere along the way the boolean value of the if statement is not being calculated correctly.
+When looking at the x86 output, both paths (print 1 and print 2) are present, and the value after the if is compared to 0 using cmp.
+Therefore, the issue likely resides in the use fo jz and jmp to jump to the proper branch.

+The error with if was found to persist even when using variables defined with let*, and this is evidenced by the code in q5_3.ifa which contains the code:
+(let* ([x 1] [y 2] [z 3]) (if x (print y) (print z))), and outputs 3 instead of 2.

 [ High Level Reflection ]